ibexa/documentation-developer/docs/community_resources/support_maintenance_faq.md

 # Support and Maintenance FAQ

-This page contains answers for most common questions and tips around support and maintenance, as well as references to important parts of the documentation and tools useful for developers in their daily work.
+This page contains answers to most common questions and tips around support and maintenance, as well as references to important parts of the documentation and tools useful for developers in their daily work.

 #### What information should I specify when creating a Customer Support ticket?